Aliases for SLC7A8 Gene

 External Ids for SLC7A8 Gene

 GeneCards Summary for SLC7A8 Gene

-SLC7A8 (Solute Carrier Family 7 (Amino Acid Transporter Light Chain, L System), Member 8) is a Protein Coding gene.
-Diseases associated with SLC7A8 include cystinuria and lysinuric protein intolerance.
+SLC7A8 (Solute Carrier Family 7 Member 8) is a Protein Coding gene.
+Diseases associated with SLC7A8 include Lysinuric Protein Intolerance.
 Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Collagen chain trimerization.
-GO annotations related to this gene include peptide antigen binding and neutral amino acid transmembrane transporter activity.
-An important paralog of this gene is SLC7A7.
+GO annotations related to this gene include peptide antigen binding and antiporter activity.
+An important paralog of this gene is SLC7A10.

 UniProtKB/Swiss-Prot for SLC7A8 Gene